Daniel-KM/StandardFlossPhysicalRTAPlugin/README.md

 broken at any time and without any warning by any update of the proprietary Primo API.

-Furthermore, it uses a pseudo-code for the Primo Common API, that is needed to make the plugin works, but whose binary, source and full documentation are not freely available.
-In practice, the virtual RTAplugin has been developed from the partial informations published on the [RTA page] of Primo™.
+In practice, the plugin has been developed from the partial informations published on the [RTA page] of Primo™.
+Unfortunately, this presentation is incomplete.
+Accordingly, as the binary, the source and the full documentation are not freely available (and the best documentation is generally inside the code itself), the development of this free plugin for a proprietary software took at least two times longer than for a free software.

-So this is a beta release.
-All described features work, but have not been checked on a live system.
-A final release will be published as soon as a true access to  the Primo API will be available (at least the binary).
+Due to the lack of documentation, a virtual RTA package was first built as a pseudo-code for the Primo Common API.
+In other words, Ex Libris® wants that third party developers work for them for free, but doesn't even publish the API.

 Note for developers: because the public documentation of the closed and proprietary API  of Primo™ is incomplete (even the version of Java used by